FRCDashboard/FRCDashboard/README.md

         python3 installer.py download-opkg mjpg-streamer
         python3 installer.py install-opkg mjpg-streamer

 3. Update `style.css` to use the IP of your live camera feed.
-Usually this is like `roborio-XXXX-frc.local:5800/?action=stream` where `XXXX` is your team's number.
+Usually this is something like `roborio-XXXX-frc.local:5800/?action=stream`, where `XXXX` is your team's number.

 ## Running